TheCakeIsNaOH/choco-remixer/README.md

 ## Operation

 - Run `Internalize-ChocoPkg.ps1` in PowerShell
-- When it has completed, check in the `internalizedDir` that the packages have downloaded files correctly and modified the `chocolateyinstall.ps1` files as needed.
+- If you have `useDropPath` disabled, push the packages to your local repository, or in the case of Proget, copy to the drop path.
-- Push the packages to your local repository, or in the case of Proget, copy to the drop path.
+- If you have `writePerPkgs` disabled, add the package versions to `personal-packages.xml` under the correct IDs.

 ## Caveats